-30/10/18 have started applying colour using rich colours of magenta, rose madder, alizarin red to paint mother meera’s beautiful sari.
+30/10/18 I have started applying colour using rich shades of magenta, rose madder, and alizarin red, to paint Mother Meera’s beautiful sari.

-27/11/18 have began the the second layer of applying colour.the sari is just needs refinement so I can now focus on the challenging part in rendering realistic skin tone. have started to define the chin & lower part of the face.
+27/11/18 Have begun the second layer of applying colour.
+The sari just needs refinement so I can now focus on the challenging part in rendering realistic skin tone.
+I have started to define the chin and lower part of the face.

 10/12/18 The second layer of paint has now been applied.
-At this stage most of the placement is accurate which will now allow me to fine tune the painting.
-The skin tone will be the most challenging area for me fine tune as i wish to achieve a realism in this painting .
+At this stage, most of the placement is accurate which will now allow me to fine tune the painting.
+The skin tone will be the most challenging area for me fine tune as I wish to achieve realism.

-30/1/2019 third layer of painting completed. have worked on the lips, eyes & background.
-The painting really starting to take form.
+30/1/2019 Third layer of painting completed.
+Have worked on the lips, eyes, and background.
+The painting is really starting to take form.

 27/5/19.
 I have completed another skin tone layer and in particular have worked on refining the eyes, background colour, and hair, so just some fine tuning then the painting will be finished.